How It All Began

 Next I open an 825 gram can of apricots in juice and drain the juice.

 Then I empty the contents of an 825 gram can of unsweetened pie apples to a mixing bowl, add some cinnamon, a generous helping (two handfuls) of sultanas or incas (South American raisin type dried fruit), some crushed pecans and stir.
-As well as adding a strudel like touch, the sultanas\incas soak up some of the apricot juice so it’s less wet.
+As well as adding a strudel like touch, the sultanas/incas soak up some of the apple and apricot juice so it’s less wet.

 Chapter 4 - Fruit Cake

-When my youngest daughter was about to be married we said to Geoff, the groom to be, “We’re doing all this organising for Cadienne, is there anything special you’d like?”
+When one of my daughters was about to be married we said to the groom to be, “We’re doing all this organising for my daughter, is there anything special you’d like?”

 “What?”
 I asked.